What is Anxiety or Fears?

 Anxiety can be defined as the response of an individual to a threat, real or imagined.
 It is a process, to some extent, that is present in all living things.
 Anxiety isn’t always bad, it can assist us to cope with tense situations, and can motivate us to work harder or stay focused when working towards a goal.
 However, chronic anxiety that is excessive, irrational and debilitating can interfere with our overall quality of life.
 Chronic anxiety is fueled by the fear of what might be.
 When anxiety interferes with our ability to function in daily life, work, school, and in our relationships, it becomes chronic.
 While some amount of anxiety is part of being alive, if worries and fears are preventing you from living your life, it would be helpful to seek out a mental health professional that specializes in anxiety disorders.

-According to the National Institute of Mental Health, anxiety disorders affect 40 million Americans a year.
-Unlike the anxiety caused by a single stressful event, anxiety disorders last 6 months or more and can get worse if not treated.
-Anxiety disorders typically respond very well to treatment, utilizing a combination of medication and counseling.
-Many who are faced with anxiety issues are successful in treatment and go on to live healthy, fulfilling lives.
-If you or someone you know is experiencing excessive anxiety please seek help.
-Search TherapyTribe for a therapist specializing in anxiety disorder and learn more about treatment options for your anxiety disorder.
+According to the National Institute of Mental Health, anxiety disorders affect 40 million adults in the United States, that’s 18.1% of the population every year.
+Unlike acute anxiety that is created by a single stressful event like driving in bad weather, chronic anxiety or anxiety disorders are present for a long period of time without any threat in site.
+Anxiety disorders respond very well to treatment, however, not many people seek treatment for anxiety.
+Even though people faced with chronic anxiety can be successfully treated and go on to live healthily, and fulfilling lives.
+If you or someone you know is experiencing chronic anxiety, you aren’t alone, there is no need to suffer.
+Search TherapyTribe for a therapist specializing in anxiety disorders and learn more about treatment options.

 Anxiety Disorder Symptoms